An Incremental Materialized View on Steroids: How We Made Continuous Aggregates Even Better

 Continuous aggregates, which can be described as incremental and automatically updated materialized views, have been part of TimescaleDB for quite a while now.
 They are one of the most beloved features, enabling users to pre-aggregate data in the background and making it quickly available when necessary.

-A common use case for continuous aggregates is dashboards, where data is often displayed at a much lower granularity than it was recorded.
+A common use case for continuous aggregates is dashboards, where data is often displayed at a much lower granularity than it was recorded (we covered the particular use case of real-time analytics in this blog post).
 Imagine a data point like CPU usage, which is recorded at a second’s granularity.
 It is unlikely to display it at the same granularity level in Grafana.
 You’d normally use averages or percentiles over the course of a minute or even lower, such as a five-minute window.

 SELECT time_bucket('5 minutes', "time") AS "time", avg(cpu_usage) AS "avg_cpu_usage" FROM cpu_usage_metrics WHERE "time" BETWEEN now() - INTERVAL '5 days' AND now() AND "machine_id" = 42 GROUP BY 1 ORDER BY 1;

 While you can query this time window directly from the raw data, depending on the amount of data and the ingress granularity, the query may not satisfy your response time requirements or deliver a “laggy” user experience.

 Pre-calculating the required granularity helps give an instant feel to the dashboard for an amazing user experience.